Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

 # Overview
-By this learner will learn how to install Android Studio, make project in Android Studio,  implement RecyclerView with CustomeAdapter,run an android app and build an apk of your android application
+Through this microbyte learner will learn how to install Android Studio, make projects in Android Studio,  implement RecyclerView with CustomeAdapter, run an android app and build an apk of your android application

 # What is Android Studio?
-Android Studio is a IDE(Integreated Development Environment), which provides an environment to develop android applications.
-Androind Studio has features that enchances the productivity while building Android apps
+Android Studio is an IDE(Integrated Development Environment), which provides an environment to develop android applications.
+Android Studio has features that enhance productivity while building Android apps
 # Some Features of Android Studio
-  - It has a user-friendly environment to develop android application
+  - It has a user-friendly environment to develop an android application
-  - It has Gradle build system which automates the compilation,testing,linking of libraries files and do many more tasks
+  - It has Gradle build system which automates the compilation, testing, and linking of libraries files and do many more tasks
   - It provides various tools for testing your android applications
-  - It also provide a emulator on which you can run your apps and test your apps
+  - It also provides an emulator on which you can run your apps and test your apps

   # What is RecyclerView in Android?
-  RecyclerView id a view group in Android that is used to display a collection of items in a list or a grid.
+  RecyclerView is a view group in Android that is used to display a collection of items in a list or a grid.
 It is the successor of [ListView](https://www.javatpoint.com/android-listview-example) and the [GridView](https://www.tutorialspoint.com/android/android_grid_view.htm)
-  The RecyclerView Widgets is more flexible and efficient than its predecessors
+  The RecyclerView Widgets are more flexible and efficient than their predecessors
   ## Features of RecyclerView
-  - It reuses view holders when scrolling and can display larger collection of data with better performance
+  - It reuses view holders when scrolling and can display a larger collection of data with better performance
-  - One of the main benefit of using RecyclerView by many android applications is that it allows for efficient display of larger lists of data by recycling views
+  - One of the main benefits of using RecyclerView by many android applications is that it allows for the efficient display of larger lists of data by recycling views
   ......[click to know more](https://www.javatpoint.com/android-recyclerview-list-example)

 # Pre-requisite
-   - You should have good knowledge of core java and collections framework.
+   - You should have good knowledge of core java and collections framework
-   - Minimum Specifications of the system as follows :
+   - Minimum Specifications of the system are as follows:
      - RAM : 8GB or above
      - CPU: 2nd gen Intel CPU or above, AMD CPU (Windows Hypervisor)
      - Free storage: 8 GB
      - Screen resolution: 1280 x 800
-   - Although android studio comes with it's build in JDK but it is recommend to install JDK 8 or above, to install click below link
+   - Although android studio comes with its built JDK but it is recommended to install JDK 8 or above, to install click the below link
       - Link : https://www.educba.com/install-jdk/